MoDz420/DuckovCheatMenu/README.md

 ---

+## 💾 Installation
+1. Download the latest `.zip` release from the [Releases](../../releases) page.
+2. Extract the contents of the `.zip` file into your game directory:

+Escape from Duckov/
+└── Duckov_Data/
+└── Mods/

+3. Launch the game — the mod will load automatically if installed correctly.

+---

 ## 🎮 Usage
 - Press **SHIFT + L** to open settings (only works in-game)
 - Press **F10** to toggle the menu (only works in-game)